-240/300 Switchable Printers
+480/600 Switchable Printers

-If your printer has a 240/300 DPI switchable printhead, you will need operator instructions on when and how to switch between the two different resolutions.
-If all your jobs are developed at a single DPI, for example 240 DPI, you may want to keep the printer at 240 DPI resolution all the time.
+If your printer has a 480/600 DPI switchable printhead, you will need operator instructions on when and how to switch between the two different resolutions.
+If all your jobs are developed at a single DPI, for example 240 DPI, you should keep the printer at 480 DPI resolution all the time for optimum performance and print quality.
 However, if you have some jobs for 240 DPI and some for 300 DPI, you will need to have some way of separating the jobs by resolution and of notifying the operator when to change the resolution on the printer.
 This change is done from the printer console by selecting the CONFIGURE PRINTER option for Printhead Resolution.
 The printer normally takes less than 1 minute to complete this operation.